Vampire Fetish

 Safety, consent & law

 Costume, persona, and role-play between consenting adults are benign.
-The real concern is blood: any consensual blood-letting carries serious risks of bloodborne infection (such as HIV and hepatitis), wound infection, and injury, and requires sterile equipment, testing, and informed consent.
+The real concern is blood: any consensual blood-letting carries serious risks of bloodborne infection (such as HIV and hepatitis), wound infection, and injury, and requires sterile single-use equipment that is never shared, informed consent, and current testing on both sides.
+The donor-ethics conventions circulated within the lifestyle community are self-imposed norms, not medical standards, and testing reduces this risk without removing it.
 Non-consensual blood-taking or wounding is assault and illegal in every jurisdiction.
 Anyone whose blood-related urges cause distress or risk should seek medical guidance.

 - Blood Fetish29/100Hematolagnia · Body Functions & FluidsAn erotic interest in blood (its sight, scent, warmth, or symbolic links to vitality, danger, and intimate bonding) sometimes expressed through consensual blood play.
 It is rare and carries serious bloodborne-infection risk.29